Blockade of Germany (1914–1919): Foreign relations

 Ultimately, the British were more successful with neutral countries as their blockade was careful to limit inconveniences to neutrals, while German efforts at raiding traffic to the UK had the effect of alienating world opinion, aiding the British efforts.
 Dutch diplomats, for example, explained that their cooperation with Germany was only out of fear that the Germans would otherwise "torpedo their vessels without mercy".
 The British were also able to exert pressure through controlling British exports, such as coal and fertilizer, and by making the threat of potentially extending the blockade.
 As the war went on, therefore, neutral countries cooperated more and more with the British, and so the blockade at last began to bite.
 Things only worsened with the February 1917 German declaration of unrestricted submarine warfare (which meant a loss of neutral tonnage, both through ships sunk and Allied requisition of vessels) and the subsequent American entry into World War I (which added immense US pressure to British efforts).
 Sweden, as an example, was one of the last to give in.
 Even despite the sinking (by 1916) of almost 100 of their ships by German U-boats, even during the failed harvest of 1916 where Sweden suffered famine, Sweden had continued to export food and iron ore to Germany.
 But the Hjalmar Hammarskjöld government fell the next year, and combined Anglo-American pressure forced increasing restrictions on export to Germany until a full prohibition in May 1918.
+The United States' entry into the war ensured that the blockade would be tightened even further as it could exert pressure on neutral nations to stop trading with Germany, control the trans-Atlantic flow of supplies, institute the convoy system and create the North Sea Mine Barrage.

 According to historian Alan Kramer, a related and perhaps more important issue for Germany was simply the fact that Germany ended up at war with most of its trading partners.
 Kramer notes that of the 2.5 million tons of wheat Germany imported in 1913, 0.85m tons came from Canada and Russia, 0.09m tons came from Romania (which joined the Allies in 1916) and 1.0m tons came from the US.
 Further, more than half of Germany's exports, with which it might expect to pay for imports, were to Britain, Russia and France.